 - Dark blue (lighter than navy)

 You can let your peacockishness come through even more during the day.
 Even though it’s autumn, your daytime colors can be a bit bolder than your nighttime ones.
-The gentleman in the above image did a great job with this.
+In fact, autumn is a colorful season so you can certainly enjoy experimenting with different hues for a creative outfit.

 As far as shirts and other furnishings are concerned, color coordination can be as simple or as complex as you like.
 In fact, we have a whole series on it if you need help!
 Scroll further down this article to read about typical autumn colors.